 As liberal arts colleges, the College of Saint Benedict and Saint John's promote the development of the individual within the context of living and learning in community.
+As Benedictine institutions, we believe that living in community is of central importance to the student experience and all students are required to live on campus.
 Through staffing and programs, the colleges create a supportive residential, learning environment which enhances the Benedictine practices of discerning one's purpose, strengthening one's practice of values, and supporting a just and caring community.
 Students living on campus benefit from connections with others, opportunities to develop a balanced lifestyle, use of campus facilities and the continued reflective exploration of their own faith.

 The living arrangements on campus intentionally support the development of community and the individual.
 The colleges offer new students an opportunity to live in residence halls with other first-year students.
 Upperclass students have an opportunity to select from a variety of housing options including apartments, suites, single rooms and traditional doubles.